-To resolve the outbound congestion, you will need to add more links to the end device to increase the outbound queues.
+To resolve the outbound congestion, you will need to follow the outbound interface to the device and determine if there are some performance issues on the end device.
+Alternatively you can try adding more links to the end device to increase the outbound queues.

 This process is only for the Cisco Nexus 5500 series switches.
 For 5600 and 9000 series, it is much easier as you are able to look into the VOQ’s